-This rule is important, but has limited application.
+Our employment lawyers note that this rule is important, but has limited application.
 What about all other employers?
 Sullivan on Comp discusses the subject in Section 5.9 Occupational Disease.
 In California, there are only two cases of import on the subject.

 In Roberts v.
 U.S.O.
 Camp Shows, Inc., an employee musician was directed by his employer to receive various inoculations, and as a result contracted encephalitis.
 The Court of Appeal held that “Incapacity caused by illness from vaccination or inoculation may properly be found to have arisen out of the employment where such treatment is submitted to pursuant to the direction or for the benefit of the employer.”
 Likewise, in Maher v.
 WCAB, a nurse applied to work at a hospital.
 A mandatory test for tuberculosis resulted in treatment that injured her.
 In justifying the industrial nature of that injury, the California Supreme Court explained that “The rule is well settled that where an employee submits to an inoculation or a vaccination at the direction of the employer and for the employer’s benefit, any injury resulting from an adverse reaction is compensable under the Workers’ Compensation Act.”

-Maher went on to tie compensability to a causal relationship between the testing and the requirements of employment.
+Our labor attorneys note that Maher went on to tie compensability to a causal relationship between the testing and the requirements of employment.
 The Supreme Court explained that the employment need not be the sole cause of the test or inoculation stating, “It would be more correct to say that the employment need only be a concurring cause.”
 Maher pointed out that, “If the requirement of the test or inoculation applied to everyone regardless of his employment, for example, if everyone were required to have a smallpox vaccination during an epidemic, no special work-connection would exist.
 But if this particular test is a condition of holding this particular job, then the employment is a concurrent cause of the test; the employee undergoes the test both because the employment requires it and because the state requires it if he is to occupy that job.
 In other words, if it had not been for the exigencies of the employment, the employee would not have taken that test.”

 We conclude that: